Redocly/redocly-cli/docs/quickstart.md

 ## Step 3 - Prepare your API definition file

-In this guide, we'll use `openapi.yaml` in all examples.
+In this guide, we'll use `openapi.yaml` from the `openapi-starter` project in all examples.
 We recommend that you use it until you're confident with OpenAPI CLI.

 ## Step 4 - Try some basic commands